gabejohnson/documentation/guides/psc-ide-FAQ.md

 Step 1: Delete your `output/` folder and recompile your project

-Step 2: Check if your `psc --version` and `psc-ide-server --version` match
+Step 2: Check if your `purs --version` and `psc-ide-server --version` match

 Step 3: Check if you have an old psc-ide lying around (think stack, npm or cabal)

-Step 4: Hop onto IRC and start a debugging session with @kritzcreek
+Step 4: Hop onto [#editors @ FP Slack](https://functionalprogramming.slack.com/) and start a debugging session with @kritzcreek